Now, for the usual disclaimers and acknowledgments...

 Esme smiled fondly at Bella.
 "Just as no one suspects that Carlisle and I have never been married and we most certainly aren't in love."

 "You and Carlisle aren't married?"

 "No. I have used the name Cullen since I joined the family.
 I had no desire to keep my husband's name, and in my time women didn't revert to their maiden names after a marriage ended.
 But, Carlisle and I have never been married, we've never been more than the best of friends," Esme said with a fond smile.
 "Although, that's not entirely true," she continued.
 "We are more than friends, he's like a kid brother to me, and I am a big sister to him.
-We had planned to pass ourselves off as a brother and sister who had taken in kids to raise together, because we had no families of our own.
-However, a long time ago, the school system saw both our names on 'the kids' forms and assumed we were married.
+We had planned to pass ourselves off as a brother and sister who had taken in kids to raise together because we had no families of our own.
+However, a long time ago, a school system saw both our names on 'the kids' forms and assumed we were married.
 We didn't want to draw more attention by correcting them, so we said nothing.
 We never confirmed or denied that we are a married couple.
-Everyone just assumes that we are.
+Most humans just assumes that we are married.
 We learned to make ourselves touch each other casually, in the presence of others, to keep up appearances."
 Esme laughed.
-"In reality our touches hold nothing but sibling affection.
+"In reality, our touches hold nothing but sibling affection.
 Between Carlisle and I, there have never been any romantic feelings and there never will be.
 We just don't look at each other like that.
 I don't know why Edward, or the others, didn't tell you that a marriage between Carlisle and I is just an assumption people make."

 "You know, I think Alice assumed that Edward told me.
 If I had known all this, some of the things Alice has said would have made lot more sense."

 "I think it's safe to say we all thought Edward had told you everything."